finmath/finmath-lib-opencl-extensions/README.md

 mvn clean package
 ```

-This will build the version using Cuda 10.1.
-For Cuda 10.0 use
+This will build the version using OpenCL 2.0.
+For OpenCL 1.0 use

 ```
-mvn -Dcuda.version=10.0 clean package
+mvn -Dopencl.version=1.0 clean package
 ```

 If everything goes well, you will see unit test run.
 Note that some of the tests may fail if the device (GPU) has not enough memory.

 Trying on Amazon EC2
 -------------------------------------

-If you do not have a machine with NVidia Cuda 10.0 at hand, you may try out the finmath-lib-cuda-extensions on an Amazon EC2 machine.
+If you do not have a machine with a suitable GPU at hand, you may try out the finmath-lib-opencl-extensions on an Amazon EC2 machine.
 To do so:

 * Create an Amazon AWS account (if needed) an go to your AWS console.
 * Select to start an EC2 virtual server.